ian-whitestone/python-proxy-server/README.md

 ## Setup

 1. Clone repo
-2. Run `poetry install --no-root` from the root of the repo to create a new virtual environment with the three project dependencies; [zappa](https://github.com/Miserlou/Zappa), [requests](https://github.com/psf/requests) and [flask](https://github.com/pallets/flask)
-* If you don't have poetry install, you can install it as per the instructions [here](https://python-poetry.org/docs/#osx-linux-bashonwindows-install-instructions)
-* Alternatively, you can use [pipenv](https://github.com/pypa/pipenv) or manually create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) with the three aforementioned dependencies.
+2. Run `poetry install --no-root` from the root of the repo to create a new virtual environment with the three project dependencies; [zappa](https://github.com/Miserlou/Zappa), [requests](https://github.com/psf/requests) and [flask](https://github.com/pallets/flask).
+If you don't have poetry install, you can install it as per the instructions [here](https://python-poetry.org/docs/#osx-linux-bashonwindows-install-instructions).
+Alternatively, you can use [pipenv](https://github.com/pypa/pipenv) or manually create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) with the three aforementioned dependencies.
-3. [Optionally] Configure the `zappa_settings.json`
+3. **[optionally]** Configure the `zappa_settings.json`

 Out of the box, this repo will deploy two proxy servers, one in `us-east-1` and one in `us-west-1`.